 We are an organization run exclusively by volunteers, motivated by a desire to give something back to the trails they have enjoyed.
-We have over 250 members, over 2000 Facebook fans, and more than 100 active volunteers who log over 2000 hours every year.
+We have over 270 members, over 2800 Facebook followers, and more than 100 active volunteers who log over 2000 hours every year.
 Most of our work consists of either building or maintaining trails, but we also hold two trail races each year, namely, the “Run with the Foxes” mini-marathon in the spring, and the “Knobstone” mini-marathon in the fall.

 The Hoosier Hikers Council is probably best known for building much of the 42-mile Tecumseh Trail, which runs from the Headquarters of Morgan-Monroe State Forest to Panther Creek, which is near Crooked Creek just south of SR 46.
 Other trails we have built can be found on our Trails page.

 The Hoosier Hikers Council, Inc. was incorporated in 1995 and is a 501 (c) 3 organization.